-James Buchanan is inaugurated as the $15^{\rm th}$ President of the United States.
+James Buchanan is inaugurated as the 15th President of the United States.

-DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1857 6 Washington, D.C.
+DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 6 Washington, D.C.
 THE FIGHT OVER SLAVERY: After years in litigation, the Supreme Court, headed by Chief Justice Roger Taney, ruled that Dred Scott did not gain his freedom by living in a free territory.
 The essence of the decision was that as a slave, Dred Scott was not a citizen and therefore could not sue in a federal court.
 The opinion also stated that Congress could not exclude slavery in the territories and that blacks could not become citizens.
 7 New York City A convention of "baseball organizations" meets and decides that the length of the game should be 9 innings, instead of 9 runs.
 It is also decided that teams will be limited to 9 players on the field.
-Apríl 21 Tokyo, Japan A massive 8.3 magnitude earthquake strikes Tokyo, killing 107,000 people. Аріп Rouen, France Gustave Flaubert publishes his novel (Madame Bovary) "Emma Bovary", after a yearlong trial in which he was acquitted on government charges that the work is immoral.
+April 21 Tokyo, Japan A massive 8.3 magnitude earthquake strikes Tokyo, killing 107,000 people. Артп Rouen, France Gustave Flaubert publishes his novel (Madame Bovary) "Emma Bovary", after a yearlong trial in which he was acquitted on government charges that the work is immoral.
 Later, it will be considered as the first novel of a liberated woman in modern literature.
 23 New York City Elisha Otis installed the first modern passenger elevator in a public building, at the corner of Broome Street and Broadway in New York City May 29 San Francisco The Army moves its headquarters for the Division of the Pacific to the Presidio. riuy 1 Nicaragua THE FIGHT OVER SLAVERY: William Walker, the pro-slavery American conqueror of Nicaragua, surrenders to the US Navy.
 Cornelius Vanderbilt, a northerner, helped finance a Costa Rican army, which defeated Walker's forces, and paid men under Walker's command to defect.
 Walker later sought protection on a British naval vessel, whose captain turned him over to Hondurans, who execute Walker in 1860.
 5 San Francisco William T. Sherman leaves California with his family, after enduring several unsuccessful business ventures.
 10 Meerut, India The Sepoy Mutiny sparks the Indian Revolt of 1857, beginning two years of fighting against British rule that will ultimately fail to secure India's independence.
 11 Delhi, India Indian mutineers seize Delhi.
 19 Washington, D.C.
 William Francis Channing and Moses G. Farmer were granted the first patent for an electric fire alarm system.

-lavery through the Civil War.
-DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1857 June • 11 Placerville CONNECTING THE WEST: The first wagon crosses the new wagon road from Murphy's to Carson Valley, Nevada.
+The Fight over Slavery through the Civil War.
+DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY June 11 Placerville CONNECTING THE WEST: The first wagon crosses the new wagon road from Murphy's to Carson Valley, Nevada.
 11 Fort Bragg Fort Bragg is founded.
 Named after Captain Braxton Bragg, there is much controversy over the name when Bragg becomes a Confederate General during the Civil War.
 Sketch of Ft.
 Bragg, ca. 1850's.
 15 San Francisco The San Francisco water works is organized.
-25 Camp Verde, TX (near San An ntonio) CONNECTING THE WEST: Edward F. Beale leaves Texas with 25 camels, in an effort funded by the U.S. Army to determine their efficiency in traveling through the west, accompanied by several Turkish and Greek handlers.
-It is discovered that camels
+25 Camp Verde, TX (near San Am tonio) CONNECTING THE WEST: Edward F. Beale leaves Texas with 25 camels, in an effort funded by the U.S. Army to determine their efficiency in traveling through the west, accompanied by several Turkish and Greek handlers.

-CONNECTING THE WEST: Edward F. Beale leaves Texas with 25 camels, in an effort funded by the U.S. Army to determine their efficiency in traveling through the west, accompanied by several Turkish and Greek handlers.
 It is discovered that camels can carry nearly four times the weight that a mule can, with better footing and less water consumption.
 Beale will use his "camel corps" to construct portions of what will come to be known as "Beale Road", connecting Texas to Southern California